-Here are the beauty resolutions you can make for an extra gorgeous 2018.
+Here are the best bridal beauty New Year's resolutions you can make for an extra gorgeous 2020.

 Take Off Your Makeup Every Day—No Matter What!